jyrkioraskari/mvdXMLChecker/README.md

 Model View Definitions with Exchange Requirements and Validation Rules.
 Version 1.1 Final.
 15. 02.
 2016

+Supported mvdXML versions are V1.1.
+V1-1 and v1.2 draft 3.

 Precompiled binaries that can be used at a web application server can be found here: https://github.com/jyrkioraskari/OnlineMvdXMLChecker/releases